HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="Distribution of differential loading usage on desktop and mobile clients.", sheets_gid="1261294750", sql_file="module_and_nomodule.sql") }}</figcaption>
 </figure>

+4.6% of desktop pages use the attribute `type="module"` whereas only 3.9% of mobile pages use `type="nomodule"`.
+This could be due to the fact that the mobile dataset being much larger contains more "long-tail" websites that might not be using the latest features.

 It is important to note that with the <a hreflang="en" href="https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-support-end-dates">end of support for IE11 browser</a>, differential loading is less applicable because evergreen browsers support modern JavaScript syntax.
 One of the JavaScript frameworks, Angular, for example, <a hreflang="en" href="https://github.com/angular/angular/issues/41840">removed support for the legacy browsers with Angular v13</a> released November 2021.

 ### `async` and `defer`

 JavaScript loading could be render blocking unless it is specified as deferred or async.
 This is one of the contributing factors to the slow website loading as often JavaScript (or at least not all the JavaScript) is needed for the initial render.

 However, loading the JavaScript asynchronously or deferring it helps in some ways to improve this experience.
 The `async` and `defer` attribute load the scripts asynchronously.
 The scripts with `async` attribute are executed irrespective of the order in which they are defined, however, `defer` executes the scripts only after the document is completely parsed and ensures their execution will take place in the specified order.
 We will see the statistics for how many pages actually specify these attributes for the JavaScript requested in the browser.